bytebase/vue-kbar/docs/intro/getting-started.md

 You need to wrap your Vue app entrance by vue-kbar core components.

 vue-kbar comes with no out-of-the-box styles.
 You may specify styles according to your application's UI design.
-Here is an example of using [tailwindcss](https://tailwindcss.com/).
+Here is an example using [tailwindcss](https://tailwindcss.com/).

 ```html
 <KBarProvider :actions="globalActions">